Hagop Sandaldjian

-Hagop Sandaldjian (1931–1990) was an Egyptian-born Armenian American musician and microminiature sculptor, best known for his tiny art pieces, currently displayed at the Museum of Jurassic Technology in Los Angeles, California.
-Sandaldjian's creations included a carving of Mount Ararat on a grain of rice; a crucifix in which a minute golden figure of Jesus hangs upon a cross made from a bisected strand of Sandaldjian's own hair; and recreations of Disney figures (Snow White and the Seven Dwarfs or Mickey Mouse, for example) or historical figures (such as Napoleon or Pope John Paul II) presented in the eye or on the tip of a needle.
+Hagop Sandaldjian (1931–1990) was an Egyptian-born Armenian American musician and microminiature sculptor.
+At the time of his death in 1990, Sandaldjian was one of only four living practitioners of microminiature, a rare Slavic specialty.

+Sandaldjian has micro-miniature art pieces on display at the Museum of Jurassic Technology in Los Angeles, California., and his life was documented by Ralph Rugoff to accompany his exhibition at the Museum of Jurassic Technology.

+Sandaldjian was a polyglot, proficient in Armenian, Russian, English, and Arabic.

+Career

 Sandaldjian was born in Alexandria, Egypt, and went to the Soviet Union to study music in Yerevan, Armenia and in Moscow.
 After graduating from the Ippolitov-Ivanov Music College in 1955, he became a violinist, and taught music at a conservatory in Yerevan.
-In the early 1970s he learned about the art of microminiature from one of his students, Eduard Ghazaryan.
 Sandaldjian emigrated to the United States in 1980, but was required to leave behind his first collection of 18 miniature works.
 Over the next decade, he produced another 33 miniatures.

+Sandaldjian's pieces were discovered by David Hildebrand Wilson, a MacArthur Fellow, who continues to oversee the standing exhibition.
+Sandaldjian's creations included a carving of Mount Ararat on a grain of rice, a crucifix in which a minute golden figure of Jesus hangs upon a cross made from a bisected strand of Sandaldjian's own hair, and recreations of Disney figures (Snow White and the Seven Dwarfs or Mickey Mouse, for example) or historical figures (such as Napoleon or Pope John Paul II) presented in the eye or on the tip of a needle.

+"Working through the microscope requires not only control of the hand and of one's breathing, but of the entire nervous system," Sandaldjian commented.
+"The slightest misdirected movement can destroy the very form being shaped in a fraction of a second."

 Working extremely slowly under a microscope, Sandaldjian employed self-made tools such as sharpened needles tipped with ruby or diamond dust, compiling his sculptures out of minuscule materials such as dust, lint, and hair.
 Even among the few practitioners of microminiature art, Sandaldjian was unusual in that he painted his work, using a single sharpened strand of hair as a brush.
 Sandaldjian would time his motions to come between his heartbeats, thus maximizing his control of his fingers.
 Those who saw Sandaldjian at work said that they could not tell when his hands moved.